undergroundwires/privacy.sexy/SECURITY.md

 ### Testing

-privacy.sexy employs a comprehensive testing strategy that integrates extensive automated testing with manual community-driven tests.
+privacy.sexy's testing approach includes a mix of automated and community-driven tests.
 Details on testing practices are available in the [Testing Documentation](./docs/tests.md).

 ## Support